 There are no hard and fast rules on when to remove soft bounces from your mailing list but four to five consecutive bounces are a good benchmark.

 10. Use a seed list to check deliverability before every send

 If you want to know what happens in the inbox when you send a campaign, test it out for yourself with a seed list.
-Create a list of email accounts you or your team own and send your campaigns to this seed list before sending to your subscribers.
+Create a list of email accounts you or your team own and send a test version of your campaigns to this seed list before sending the final email to your subscribers.